 There are two ways to approach the cost of your own labor when comparing in-house fulfillment and the use of a fulfillment center:

 - Use the hourly amount you would likely pay to hire an employee.
-As a fledgling small business, this would likely be minimum-wage labor on a part-time basis.
-Find the minimum wage for your state by checking the Department of Labor website, and incorporate a buffer to cover payroll costs.
-A good rule of thumb is to tack on an additional 25%–40% of the worker’s wage.
+For a new small business, this would likely be minimum-wage labor on a part-time basis.
+Check your state’s minimum wage on the Department of Labor website and add 25%–40% to cover payroll costs.

 In total, these materials may cost roughly $375 for a store shipping about 400 orders per month.